-The TIP continued to be developed annually based on the LRTP, Regional TDP, CMP, bicycle/pedestrian plans, airport and port plans, the Transportation Alternatives Project Prioritization Methodology, and other planning activities as necessary.
-The TPO prepared and adopted two TIPs under this two-year UPWP.

-The development of the TIP included the preparation of the List of Priority Projects (LOPP) which prioritizes roadway, transit, and enhancement projects.
+The TIP continued to be developed annually based on the LRTP, TDP, CMP, bicycle/pedestrian plans, airport and port plans, the Transportation Alternatives (TA) Project Prioritization Methodology, and other planning activities as necessary.
+The development of the TIP included the preparation of the List of Priority Projects (LOPP) which prioritizes roadway, transit, CMP, and TA projects.
 The LOPP was prepared with input from local agency and FDOT staffs, the public, and the TPO advisory committees.
 The Draft Tentative Work Program was reviewed to ensure consistency with the LOPP and the LRTP and was considered by the TPO advisory committees and Board for endorsement.
 FDOT's Final Tentative Work Program and the Annual Publication of Obligated Federal Projects was incorporated into the TIP.
 The TIP was adopted by the Board after a public comment period and review of the draft TIP by the advisory committees, and the Interactive TIP subsequently was launched.